What is customer lifecycle management?

 Advocacy | Feel confident and rewarded for loyalty | Drive referrals and organic growth | Referral rate, NPS, expansion revenue |

-While every B2B team's customer lifecycle management strategy will be different based on company goals and culture, there are five pillars that should be included, regardless of industry.
+While every B2B team's customer lifecycle management strategy will differ based on company goals and culture, five pillars should be included regardless of industry.

 CLM requires precise targeting beyond static firmographic lists.
 Modern segmentation combines multiple data layers to identify your best-fit accounts: